-- A. Provide his or herthe Member's patients with care that is of a generally recognized professional level of quality and efficiency; - B. Abide by the Medical Staff Bylaws and Rules and Regulations and all other lawful standards and policies of the Medical Staff and the Hospital; - C. Abide by applicable laws and regulations of government agencies, standards of The Joint Commission on the Accreditation of Health Care Organizations, and the Center for Medicare and Medicaid Services (CMS) Conditions of Participation; - D. Discharge such Medical Staff, Clinical Service, committee and service functions for which he or shethe Member or Applicant exercising temporary privileges is responsible by appointment, election or otherwise; and
+- A. Provide the Member's patients with care that is of a generally recognized professional level of quality and efficiency; - B. Abide by the Medical Staff Bylaws and Rules and Regulations and all other lawful standards and policies of the Medical Staff and the Hospital; - C. Abide by applicable laws and regulations of government agencies, standards of The Joint Commission on the Accreditation of Health Care Organizations, and the Center for Medicare and Medicaid Services (CMS) Conditions of Participation; - D. Discharge such Medical Staff, Clinical Service, committee and service functions for which the Member or Applicant exercising temporary privileges is responsible by appointment, election or otherwise; and